stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

    mini-app.
 The supplied Makefile will build the 'simple_timing' implementation of this library and link our mini-app against it.

-   At this point, the compiled application can be run:
+   At this point, the compiled application can be run (ensure you have the necessary environment variables set first - see ../1_nemo_psyir/README.md):

        $ ./tra_adv.exe